-- Work is mostly indoors, in a laboratory.
+Work is mostly indoors, sometimes in sterile laboratory conditions.

 You should be aware that:

-- You can apply direct from school with 5 subjects at National 5 (normally including English, Maths and a science subject) or Highers including a science subject.
+You can apply direct from school.
+Most employers prefer you to have 5 subjects at National 5 (normally including English, Maths and a science subject) or Highers including a science subject.

-- You could take a National Certificate (NC) in Animal Care.
+You could take an NC in Animal Care (SCQF Level 5).
 For entry you might need up to 4 subjects at National 4 or 5, depending on the college.

-- You could take a Higher National Certificate (HNC) or Higher National Diploma (HND) in Animal Care.
+You could take an HNC (SCQF Level 7) or HND (SCQF Level 8) in Animal Care.
 For entry you need 1-2 Highers.

-- It is helpful to have experience of working with animals, either as pets or through dog-walking or kennel work.
+It is preferable to have experience of working with animals, either as pets or through dog-walking or kennel work.